 Success and failure

 Although total Allied numbers in the theatre now stood at around 25,000, Mackesy’s cautious strategy still dominated.
-The arrival of French and Polish troops injected some much-needed animation on the Allied side, with a methodical advance to Bjerkvik on the northern shore of Ofotfjord soon proposed.
+However, the arrival of French and Polish troops injected some much-needed animation on the Allied side, with a methodical advance to Bjerkvik on the northern shore of Ofotfjord soon proposed.
 The South Wales Borderers and a French ski platoon were then landed unopposed at Skjomnes, on the south shore and just west of the Ankenes peninsula.
 Their goal was the village of Ankenes that overlooks Beisfjord, with Narvik immediately beyond.
 Although there were only weak German outposts in the area, they were able to call in machine gun (MG) and artillery support on the only road west of the village, stopping the Borderers from reaching their objective.
 Alerted to the threat, the Germans then rushed Gebirgsjäger and naval personnel to the peninsula and counter attacked.
 British and French reinforcements were pushed back until the enemy came under naval fire and was also forced to retire.